-- Windows 10 users reported an issue when booting that takes them straight to the BIOS menu.
+- Windows 10 users reported a boot issue that takes them directly to the BIOS menu.

 Windows 10 users reported an issue when booting their computers.
 Instead of getting to the Windows loading screen, the PC boots directly into the BIOS.

 This unusual behavior could be triggered by different causes: recently changed/added hardware, hardware damage, improper hardware connections, and other issues.

 In order to attempt fixing this issue, we managed to come up with a series of fixes to help you out, so be sure to keep reading.